Eritreans in Tel Aviv unsure if they fear Netanyahu or other Eritreans more

 An event at the nearby Eritrean embassy commemorating the 30th anniversary of Eritrean President Isaias Afwerki’s rise to power descended into violence on Saturday as pro- and anti-regime supporters fought in the streets.
 More than 170 people were injured, including dozens of police, and about 10 were seriously injured.

-Sultan, who was with the anti-Afwerki protesters, says: “I have no choice but to speak out and protest.”
+Sultan, who was with the anti-Isaias protesters, says: “I have no choice but to speak out and protest.”

 Unprepared police